grtjn/mlvagrant/README.md

 - vi project.properties, decrease nr_hosts setting

 Note: you can scale down multiple hosts, but make sure to remove VMs from last to first.
 VM names are calculated by incrementing from 1 to nr_hosts.
 So, better not to leave gaps.

+## Fixing license issues

+If you don't provide a valid license upfront, the slave nodes likely won't be able connect to the master.
+Installation of MarkLogic 5 likely fails alltogether.
+You will need to open Admin UI on the master node (the first VM), apply a valid license, and then restart MarkLogic on all VMs.
+The lazy way to do the latter is to simply halt all VMs, and bring them up again (`vagrant halt ; vagrant up`)

+Note: the correct procedure is to install valid licenses on all slave nodes as well.
+Open Admin UI via those hosts, and apply a license there as well.

 ## Pushing source code with git